leewtai/leewtai.github.io/courses/stat_computing/syllabus_5206.md

 #### - Homeworks (25%)
 - Late homeworks will receive 0 credit
 - No make-up homeworks will be granted even if you registered late to the class
-- If you want to learn how to set up Jupyter Notebooks with R, follow these [instructions](../../setup/conda_and_navigator_setup.md)
+- If you want to learn how to set up Jupyter Notebooks with Python, follow these [instructions](../../setup/conda_and_navigator_setup.md)
 - Please read these important things related to [submitting homeworks on Ed](ed_hw_faq.md)

 #### - Exams (65%)